The @font-your-face module provides an administrative interface for browsing and applying web fonts from a variety of sources for use with Themes.

 Click Save Applied CSS Selectors to save changes.
 If you have selected everything (body) all of the onscreen text will now be rendered in this font:

-Font-your-face also enables adding local fonts, which can add unique flavor to your site.
+Font-your-face also enables adding local fonts, which can add unique flavors to your site.

 There is detailed documentation on adding local fonts in the existing @font-your-face Documentation.